Police: Pedestrian seriously injured after being hit by drunken driver

 Campus editor Bill Lukitsch can be reached at [email protected] or on Twitter @lukitsbill.

-To stay up to date with all your SIU news, follow the Daily Egyptian on Facebook and Twitter.
+To stay up to date with all your Carbondale news, follow the Daily Egyptian on Facebook and Twitter.

 Leave a Comment